- No readmission. If you leave the property for ANY reason, you must pay to reenter.

 - When will the drive-in start showing movies again during the pandemic?

 Since the last night of operation (March 21), we have been comforted knowing with 100% certainty that no one has been infected at our drive-in.
 We would like to maintain that safety record.
 Three factors will govern our reopening for movies: 1) the status and severity of the virus in the county and region; 2) how well people abide by our new pandemic safety rules (i.e., wearing of masks, maintaining of safe distances from others, etc.); and 3) the availability of new, commercially viable movies from the studios.
-At the present time, we are looking at a reopening timeframe of mid August.
+At the present time, we are looking at a reopening time-frame of early September.

 - Can I watch the first movie on one field and the second on the other field?